 Some people choose not to make coffee at home.
 Their reason for consuming coffee is really to create a break in the day.
 To go to a coffee shop sit and read a book or otherwise checkout for a bit.
-He really doesn’t care that much about cost, convenience of time, because he’s after the experience not the consumption.
+They really don’t care that much about cost, convenience or time, because they are after the experience not the consumption.

 A lot of people have a deep love of coffee.
-They may buys high-quality beans to grinds for each brew brew.
+They may buy high-quality beans to grind for each type of brew.
 They likely own a few brewing mechanisms and can make coffee in nearly every possible way.
 For this person quality is important but the focus is on controlling the experience.

 What You Can Do Right Now

 There are a few practical steps you can take as a product leader.
 Realize that customer segments and demographic data is one-dimensional.
 Seeing your customers as a “tribe” isn’t necessarily actionable.

 - Understand the motivation behind the job requirements

 - Create hire-able and sellable solutions to these job requirements